gammii23/cse15l-lab-reports/Lab_Report1.md

 ![image](commands.png)

-What I did here was cd into an absolute path.
-Justin is just a directory I created beforehand.
-I then used ls to check what is in this directory and only the text file I created was in it.
-Then I printed my working directory, and lastly I printed out the contents of my text file.
+ Once I knew what directory I was in using ```pwd```, which prints out the working directory, I used the command ```mkdir testing``` which creates a new directory called testing.
+Of course there is nothing in there at that moment.
+I then did ```vim justin.txt```, and since that text file doesnt exist,it creates a new text file called justin.txt in my working directory (testing).

 **Hopefully this tutorial was useful.
 Have fun testing out commands.**